-Verilog-AMS HDL supports the 'default\discipline compiler directive.
-This directive specifies a default discrete discipline to be applied to any discrete net which does not have an explicit discipline declaration.
-A description and its syntax are shown in 10.2.
+Verilog-AMS HDL supports the 'default_discipline compiler directive.
+This directive specifies a default discrete discipline to be applied to any discrete net which does not have an explicit discipline declaration as part of discipline resolution (see 7.4 and Annex F).
+A description and its syntax is shown in 10.2.